netosabre24/challenge-18/README.md

 To help visualize our different types of cryptocurrencies, the data is scaled using the MinMaxScaler() method, then plot it on the regular scatter plot using hvplot. *shown below*

 ![pic5](https://user-images.githubusercontent.com/82550431/136468481-51f61be2-0281-4e06-842d-c78e6001c238.PNG)

-# Summary
-Using unsupervised machine learning, we can cluster our data in